Woodland Pattern Book Center is dedicated to the discovery, cultivation, and presentation of contemporary literature and the arts.

 bruise bullet flower: Photographs by Rachel Eliza Griffiths

-This chapbook of new photography from Rachel Eliza Griffiths also features poems from Reginald Dwayne Betts, Jericho Brown, Natalie Diaz, Ross Gay, Aracelis Girmay, Rickey Laurentiis, Kamilah Aisha Moon, Safiya Sinclair, Tracy K. Smith, R.A.
+Published in celebration of Rachel Eliza Griffiths' exhibition and appearance at Woodland Pattern this spring, bruise bullet flower documents the strength, vulnerability, and beauty of black, brown, and mostly queer-identified individuals living under the daily threat of gun violence in the United States.
+The chapbook features Griffiths' photography alongside poems from Reginald Dwayne Betts, Jericho Brown, Natalie Diaz, Ross Gay, Aracelis Girmay, Rickey Laurentiis, Kamilah Aisha Moon, Safiya Sinclair, Tracy K. Smith, R.A.
 Villanueva, and Phillip B. Williams.

-To purchase this chapbook, stop in our store or buy online using the button below.
+To purchase, stop by our store or order online using the button below.
 All proceeds benefit Woodland Pattern's nonprofit mission of forwarding the literary arts.

 $18 + shipping & tax